 Be sure to exit the shell created by the salloc to relinquish your allocation, thereby making the modes available to others.
 If you need to allocate multiple nodes for interactive ssh logins, you can just give the desired number of nodes using the -N argument to salloc.

-There is a 4 day limit on the time you can allocate a node and you will loose your allocation and be logged out of the nodes if you hit this limit.
+There may be a limit on the time you can allocate a node and you will loose your allocation and be logged out of the nodes if you hit this limit.

 Running Jobs Interactively